If you missed part one of this series, you can check out all the before photos here.

 DIY Whitewash Beachy Floors…

-I was a little skeptical of the floors—if you know me, you know I HATE carpet… unless you’re throwing down some Persian rugs or something.
+I was a little skeptical of the floors—if you know me, you know I do not like dirty carpet… unless you’re throwing down some Persian rugs which are regularly cleaned by Carpet Cleaning Asheville nc.
 One of the first things we set out to do, was figure out what was under the carpet.
 We figured, worst-case scenario that it would be plywood (and we would have to grab a few boxes of Bamboo flooring).

 Luckily, the main room was already hardwood, and I loved that.

 Austin and I lifted a small corner of rug, and lo and behold… hardwood floors!
 I don’t know why anyone would hide hardwood floors underneath grungy gray carpets… but these guys did!

 I was super relieved to find the hardwood, and knew that it would be a little easier to get the space in shape.
 Austin and I tore up the carpet in the two rooms and both rooms had the floors I was looking for.